 After three months exploring the incredible country of Peru from north to south, we said goodbye and crossed a dusty border outpost before driving in Copacabana, Bolivia.
 This little town sits nestled between a few hills and overlooks the humorously named Lake Titicaca, famous among every elementary school student.
-Copacabana is a perfect stop when traveling between Peru and the big, bustling city of La Paz, and fortunately there are quite a few things to do in Copacabana, Bolivia, and we enjoyed the few days we spent there.
+Copacabana is a perfect stop when traveling between Peru and the big, bustling city of La Paz, Bolivia, and fortunately, there are quite a few things to do in Copacabana, Bolivia, and we enjoyed the few days we spent there.

 Lake Titicaca is a stunning, celestial blue that is so large that one might just mistake it for the ocean.
 Unfortunately, this is as close to the ocean as Bolivia gets, ever since Chile stole it from them during the War of the Pacific in the late 1800s.
 Every year on March 23, solemn parades are held in remembrance of this terrible tragedy, a story which has repeated itself throughout Bolivia’s history as they always seem to be on the losing side of things.